-Important changes have been announced on how furnished holiday lettings are to be taxed from April 2025.
+Important changes on how furnished holiday lettings are taxed have come in from April 2025.
 We can advise on the impact of these changes and keep you up to date with any further changes.

 Rosan Helmsley Ltd, 1000 Cathedral Square, Cathedral Hill, Guildford, Surrey, GU2 7YL